Laitram31/dwm/README.md

 ## TODO

-- Add rofi or any application launcher support to quitprompt or add dmenu as a dependency
+- Add rofi or any application launcher support to quitprompt
 - Fix ugly hard code of font because icons are too big or too small
 - Add an azerty configuration switch maybe or autodetect layout idk